 - Adjustment to blindness counseling

 - Assistive technology

-- Adaptive software, including screen magnification and screen reading
+- Adaptive software including screen magnification and screen reader

 - Lighting and glare filters

 - Magnifiers and electronic aids

 - Independent living skills